-We continue to add amenities to the each of the systems like showers at Guernsey, Buffalo Bill, and Curt Gowdy, cabins and yurts at Keyhole & Guernsey, as well as electrical and water hook ups for RVs at Curt Gowdy, Guernsey, Keyhole and Buffalo Bill.
-These amenities help market our facilities which boosts the local economic impact as well as bring in additional revenue for future construction projects.
+We continue to add amenities to the each of the systems like showers at Guernsey, Buffalo Bill, and Curt Gowdy, cabins and yurts at Keyhole, Guernsey and Sinks Canyon, as well as electrical and water hook ups for RVs at Curt Gowdy, Guernsey, Keyhole and Buffalo Bill.
+These amenities help market our facilities which boosts the local economic impact as well as bringing in additional revenue for future construction projects.
 We have also increased special events and interpretative and educational opportunities at many sites which also help capture additional time/visitation from visitors.